dantuluri/blog/views/iarrc18/main.md

 With the death of TechShop, the only 3D printing service I knew of was the Sunnyvale Library.
 But with the dimensions of my model, there was no way I could get it to be printed.
 Even if my model was in the dimensions of their printer, the earliest date I found on the library's website to when they were available to print was in November. **That's over a 5-month early booking!**

 So I went with literally my last option, 3D Hubs.
 They allowed people with 3D printers from all over the world to print your item at a low cost.
-The only reason I was hesitant to buy from 3D Hubs was because everytime I looked for a printer, I got prices between the range of $300-$500.
+The only reason I was hesitant to buy from 3D Hubs was because every time I looked for a printer, I got prices between the range of $300-$500.
 Albeit this was 10 times as cheap as prices I got from shops from around the Bay, it was still out of my budget.

 Long story short, I got a 3D printing service order from Missouri.
 They gave me a reasonable price under $100 which I thought was okay.